NREL/EnergyPlus/doc/src/docs/EngineeringReference/13a-EncyclopaedicRefs.md

 *ChillerCapFTemp* = cooling capacity factor, equal to 1 at reference conditions

-*T<sub>cw,l</sub>*            = leaving chilled water temperature, ?C
+*T<sub>cw,l</sub>*            = leaving chilled water temperature, ˚C

-*T<sub>cond,e</sub>*         = entering condenser fluid temperature, ?C. For a water-cooled condenser this will be the water temperature returning from the condenser loop (e.g., leaving the cooling tower).
+*T<sub>cond,e</sub>*         = entering condenser fluid temperature, ˚C. For a water-cooled condenser this will be the water temperature returning from the condenser loop (e.g., leaving the cooling tower).
 For air- or evap-cooled condensers this will be the entering outdoor air dry-bulb or wet-bulb temperature, respectively.

 ·        The energy input to cooling output ratio function of temperature curve is a biquadratic performance curve that parameterizes the variation of the energy input to cooling output ratio (EIR) as a function of the leaving chilled water temperature and the entering condenser fluid temperature.
 The EIR is the inverse of the COP.
 The output of this curve is multiplied by the reference EIR (inverse of the reference COP) to give the full-load EIR at specific temperature operating conditions (i.e., at temperatures different from the reference temperatures).
 The curve should have a value of 1.0 at the reference temperatures and flow rates specified in the input data file by the user.
 The biquadratic curve should be valid for the range of water temperatures anticipated for the simulation.